-During the 2011 season we ran four camps in Zambia.
-The first was held at Lufupa Camp in March where we hosted 12 children and a teacher from Kabulwebulwe School in Nalusanga, on the eastern boundary of Kafue National Park.
-This was our third programme with this school and was a huge success.
+During the 2012 season we ran four camps in Zambia.
+The first was held at Lufupa Camp in March where we hosted 18 children.

-In June, the second camp was hosted at Kalamu Lagoon in South Luangwa National Park with 24 children and three teachers from three schools – Kalengo Community School, Chilongozi and Malanga Basic Schools.
-On this last camp it was also a privilege to have J onathan Rossouw and Giovanna Fasanelli from Zegrahm & Eco Expeditions, main sponsor of this camp.
-The third programme was initially planned to be held at Shumba Camp on the Busanga Plains, Kafue, but due to a lioness giving birth to three cubs on one of the room decks, it was moved to nearby Kapinga Camp instead!
-Here we hosted 24 children from J ifumpa and Kamakechi Basic Schools.
+In May, the second camp was hosted at Kalamu Lagoon in South Luangwa National Park with 18 children and three teachers from three schools – Kalengo Community School, Chilongozi and Malanga Basic Schools.
+The third programme was held at Shumba Camp on the Busanga Plains, Kafue, and hosted 24 children.

 In May 2011, we had a Follow-up day at Kabulwebulwe School with 48 children who had participated on camp at Lufupa.
 A similar Follow-up took place in June at Jifumpa and Kamakechi with 40 children that had been hosted over the last two years.
 The children were all given lapdesks to decorate and we revised some of the lessons learnt in camp, in particular those related to conservation – it was astounding to see how much the children had remembered and had tried to put into practice in their own homes.
 They were very eager to play games that they had learnt on camp, and we were joined by other students from the schools.
 We then spent some time talking with each of the children, one-on-one, to find out how they were doing.
 In October, we took the 18 children from Kalamu Camp in South Luangwa to Chipembele Wild Life Centre to learn more about conservation and wildlife in the South Luangwa area.
 This was a huge highlight and a great day out: our guides brought a picnic lunch that everyone enjoyed before being given their lapdesks to decorate and taking a scenic game drive back to the village.
 Throughout the year, the children were visited by our CITW Camp Coordinators to follow up on various projects, and we managed to bring clothing, stationery, and sporting equipment that our guests had kindly donated.